geohackweek/datasharing/_episodes/04-Jupyter-tutorial.md

 ## Installing the Single User Jupyter Notebook server

-If you have conda installed, jupyter notebook is also installed by default.
-Let's try that.
-We will try to fork a version of  the tutorial contents git repository (https://github.com/geohackweek/tutorial_contents.git)
+We will use some of the skills learned in the Github tutorial to fork a version of the tutorial contents (https://github.com/geohackweek/tutorial_contents.git) on to your local machine.
+Then we will use conda to install a sample environment.yml file and run notebooks locally.

+{.challenge}
 ----- 10 minutes exercise to install your own version of jupyter notebook ----

+1. Check if you have jupyter notebook notebook installed

 ------